 \section{Introduction}

-The motivation of this note comes from differential graded (dg for short) geometry.
-Recall that a dg manifold is a graded manifold with a homological vector field on it.
-Such objects first emerged more than twenty years ago in their study of AKSZ (Alexandrov-Kontsevich-Schwarz-Zaboronsky) formalism (see \cite{AKSZ}).
-With this background Ciocan-Fontanine and Kapranov established a complete framework for the definition of dg manifolds \cite{CFK}.
-The category of dg manifolds has a rich structure and plays an indispensable role in many different areas such as gauge theory, deformation quantization, Lie theory, higher structures, and (most recently) generalized geometry.
+\paragraph{\bf The motivation} The inception of this study is rooted in the realm of differential graded (abbreviated as dg) geometry.
+Recall that a dg manifold is deemed as a manifold endowed with a graded structure, accompanied by a homological vector field.
+These entities first appeared over two decades ago in the study of topological quantum field theory~\cite{AKSZ}, which is now commonly referred to as the AKSZ (Alexandrov-Kontsevich-Schwarz-Zaboronsky) construction.
+Building upon this foundational knowledge, Ciocan-Fontanine and Kapranov meticulously laid out a comprehensive framework for defining dg manifolds~\cite{CFK}.
+Dg manifolds have a rich structure and play an important role in various fields, including but not limited to gauge theory, deformation quantization, Lie theory, higher structures, and most recently, generalized geometry.

-In this note we will focus on a special type of such objects, namely those stemming from Lie algebras.
-From the formal geometry point of view, a Lie algebra $\g$ is regarded as a formal pointed dg manifold~\cite{KS}.
-Indeed, the Lie structure on $\g$ gives rise to a dg manifold which is commonly denoted by $\g[1]$, whose function algebra is $\Omegag =\wedge^\bullet \g^\vee$, and the corresponding homological vector field is the standard Chevalley-Eilenberg differential $\dCE$.
-In this setting, dg vector bundles over $\g[1]$ are one-to-one correspondent to dg $\g$-modules.
-For example, the adjoint representation of $\g$ corresponds to the shifted tangent bundle $T[-1] \g[1] \cong \g\times \g[1]$.
+In this note we focus on a specific category of objects originating from Lie algebras.
+A Lie algebra $\g$ is interpreted as a formal pointed dg manifold from the perspective of formal geometry, as noted by~\cite{KS} --- The Lie structure inherent in $\g$ leads to the creation of a dg manifold, conventionally labeled as $\g[1]$.
+The function algebra associated with $\g[1]$ is $\wedge^\bullet \g^\vee$, and the corresponding homological vector field is the Chevalley-Eilenberg differential.
+Within this framework, dg vector bundles over $\g[1]$ exhibit a direct correspondence with dg $\g$-modules.
+For instance, the adjoint representation of $\g$ is linked with the shifted tangent bundle $T[-1] \g[1] \cong \g\times \g[1]$.

-In~\cite{LP}, Loday and Pirashvili studied the tensor category of linear maps.
-They showed that any Lie algebra object in the tensor category of linear maps is equivalent to a linear map $X \colon G \to \g$, where $\g$ is a Lie algebra, $G$ is a $\g$-module, and $X$ is a $\g$-equivariant map.
-We wrap up the data $\bigl(G\xrightarrow{X} \g \bigr)$ to the key notion of this note, i.e., {\em \LP module}; see Section \ref{Sec:classicalLPmodules}.
-Such objects are also known as averaging operators of Lie algebras~\cite{Aguiar} or augmented Leibniz algebras in~\cite{ABRW} (see also~\cites{Cao, PG} for the situation of associative algebras).
+In their study~\cite{LP} of the tensor category of linear maps, Loday and Pirashvili demonstrated that any Lie algebra object within this category can be represented by a linear map $X \colon G \to \g$, where $\g$ is a Lie algebra, $G$ is a $\g$-module, and $X$ is a $\g$-equivariant map.
+This representation is encapsulated in the form of $\bigl(G \xrightarrow{X} \g \bigr)$, termed as a {\em \LP module}, which is central to our discussion; see Section \ref{Sec:classicalLPmodules} for detailed discussions.
+These objects are also referred to as \textit{averaging operators} of Lie algebras~\cite{Aguiar} or \textit{augmented Leibniz algebras} in~\cite{ABRW}; further studies on this topic can be found in~\cites{Cao, PG} with respect to associative algebras.